What It Is, And Why You Need It

 |Script unity means that you arrange each character arc, and each plot thread, to embody the theme of the script, and to comment upon or contrast with every other arc and thread.

 In a movie with real unity, you can find these thematic threads in all characters and plots.
 This is how you know that a movie is well-designed.
-And a movie so well-designed usually finds a symbolic resonance in the minds of its audience.
-The audience finds it moving and significant because of that symbolic resonance - because its meaning is designed, planned, woven in.
+And a movie so well-designed usually resonates in the minds of its audience.
+The audience finds it moving and significant because of that symbolic resonance because its meaning is designed, planned, woven in.

 Shawshank reminds us of our own lives.
 We all know what it's like to feel like we're in prison.
 Rightly or wrongly convicted.
 Desiring or avoiding true freedom and its responsibilities.
 Devoted to goodness and helpfulness...or to coercion, violence and corruption.
 We can see ourselves and our qualities in a movie like this.
 The movie allows us to externalize these aspects of ourselves and observe their interplay in a safe environment.
 In the dark, where others cannot see our faces.
 And learn from the experience.
 That kind of thing is what makes a movie truly valuable, on a personal level.